nkaenzig/pandas-archive/README.md

 ```

 - Concat is almost the same, but accepts list of more than two dataframes
-calling append with each dataframe will be less performant that using concat once on a list of dataframe since each concat and append call makes a full copy of the data.
+Calling append with each dataframe will be less performant that using concat once on a list of dataframe since each concat and append call makes a full copy of the data.
 ```python
 df.concat(df_list, axis=0, ignore_index=False, copy=True)
 # copy=False --> do not copy data unnecessarily